jparishy/rcss/Readme.md

 Essentially, an animation is composed of a `duration`, a `delay`, some `options`, the actual `animation`, and a `completion` block.
-Structurally, this RCSS uses the style of `UIView#animateWithDuration:delay:options:animations:completion:completion`:
+Structurally, this RCSS uses the style of `UIView#animateWithDuration:delay:options:animations:completion:`:
 ```ruby
   animation theDuration, theDelay, someOptions, -> {
     # The animations